box-products/handbook/benefits-and-perks.md

 ### Fitness Allowance

-Box Products will pay up to \$100/month for your gym membership, yoga studio membership, or whatever activity you do to stay in shape.
+SALT Insure will pay up to \$100/month for your gym membership, yoga studio membership, or whatever activity you do to stay in shape.
 If it's not organized fitness, that's okay, too.
 You can use your stipend to pay for race registrations or even new outdoor running shoes.
 The only catch is that you can't "save up" your stipend.
 Sorry, but no saving 9 months worth of fitness benefit, and buying a new bike; this benefit is meant to promote regular activity for you.